sc0ttj/component/README.md

 `
 ```

-If a component is added to a page with `render('.container')`, the CSS above is prefixed with the `id` or `className` of its container.
+If a component is added to a page with `render('.container')`, the CSS is prefixed with the `id` or `className` of its container.

-_This CSS automatic "scoping"/prefixing will (usually) prevent your component styles affecting other parts of the page_.
+_This CSS "auto-scoping" will prevent a components styles affecting other parts on the page_.

 It also keeps your component CSS clean - no need to prefix anything with a unique ID or class yourself.